 What should I discuss with my healthcare provider before using cefotetan?

-You should not use this medicine if you are allergic to cefotetan or to other cephalosporin antibiotics, such as:
+You should not take this medicine if you are allergic to cefotetan or other cephalosporin antibiotic (cefdinir, cefalexin, Keflex, Omnicef, and others).

 How is cefotetan given?

 Follow all directions on your prescription label and read all medicine guides or instruction sheets.
 Use the medicine exactly as directed.